jezen/jezenthomas.com/posts/2016/deploying-a-haskell-web-service-with-nix.md

 up and running in about 15 minutes, depending on the speed of your Internet connection.

-There is only one prerequisite; you will need to have the Xcode Command Line Tools installed.
-You do *not* need to have the Haskell platform installed.
+~~There is only one prerequisite; you will need to have the Xcode Command Line Tools installed.
+You do *not* need to have the Haskell platform installed.~~

+**Update 2018/01/31**: I haven't tested this but apparently, Nix on Darwin no longer requires Xcode; it's now a 100% pure build.
+Thanks Samuel Leathers for writing in!

 Since it runs over the network — and the network is inherently unreliable — the installation is prone to failure.
 This shouldn't matter though, because Nix is